Customizing a Garage Workspace Area

 - Click on the rectangle to select it and click the Open Object edit button.

 - On the General panel of the Polyline Solid Specification dialog, specify the Elevation at Top as 1/8" of an inch above the height of garage floor, and specify the Thickness as 1/8" as well.

 - Specifying a height just above the floor will ensure that the polyline solid, which will be used to create an area in the center of the floor with a checkerboard pattern, can be clearly seen.

 - In this example, the garage has a floor height of -24 5/8", so the polyline solid is assigned a Height of -24 3/4".

 - On the Materials panel, select a material for the polyline solid, then click OK.
 In this example, Materials> Flooring> Vinyl Laminate> Check-Black Laminate is used.

 - Select 3D> Create Perspective View> Full Camera from the menu.

 In Chief Architect X1 and prior, use 3D> Create Render View> Render Full Camera.

 - In a camera view where you can see the Check-Black Laminate material, select 3D> Materials> Adjust Material Definition , then click on the surface of the polyline solid or material region to open the Define Material dialog.

 - On the Texture panel, adjust the Offset values so that the pattern of your custom material lines up with the edges of the polyline solid.
 You may have to experiment a bit with these values to get the pattern properly aligned.

 - If you want, you can also adjust the size of the pattern by changing the Scale values.

 - You can also select the polyline solid or material region and adjust the position of its edges so that they all align with the selected material.

 You can finish your garage plan by adding additional lights and other electrical objects as well as fixtures such as tools and storage items.

-A variety of garage and shop related items can be found in the Garage Items and the Lawn & Garden Tools folders in the Exterior category.
+A variety of garage and shop related items can be found in the Garage Items and the Lawn & Garden Tools folders within the Exterior category.